dpgithub87/WebCrawler/README.md

 ### Integration

-- **Message Queueing**: Communicates between microservices using systems like Azure Service Bus.
+- **Message Queueing**: Communicates between microservices using systems like Azure Service Bus or RabbitMQ.
 - **API Communication**: Microservices can communicate via gRPC or REST as an alternative.

 ### CI/CD Pipeline